Rithik-Nadar/Rithik-Nadar/README.md

 - 👋 Hi, I’m @Rithik-Nadar
 - 👀 I’m interested in Web-Development
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently working on Django
-- 💞️ I’m looking to collaborate on Node.js
+- 💞️ I’m looking to collaborate on Django
 - 📫 How to reach me rithiknadar1@gmail.com

 <!---